hexagoncircle/ryan-mulligan-dev/src/blog/sticky-header-scroll-shadow.md

 observer.observe(intercept);
 ```

-If we open the browser dev tools and inspect the DOM, we catch the `active` class name on the page header element toggling on and off as we scroll down and back up.
+Inspecting the DOM again, we'll catch the `active` class name on the page header element toggling on and off as we scroll down and back up.

 ## Delay that shadow